 We also maintain one of the most extensive business development and outreach programs in the nation.
 Our faculty, staff and students develop and serve aspiring entrepreneurs and business owners in the community through one-on-one consulting, monthly CEO Peer2Peer Groups and half-day development workshops at no charge.
 Since its inception, we have served more than 3,000 businesses across northwest Florida and south Georgia.
 Our commitment to advance entrepreneurship extends to several non-traditional communities as well.
 Working with Junior Achievement Big Bend, we support an extensive youth development program aimed at developing future entrepreneurs that has served more than 12,000 school-age children in Leon County.
 In addition, we are one of only eight programs in the nation to sponsor the widely acclaimed Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), an intensive program designed to teach entrepreneurship and business planning to disabled veterans returning from Iraq and Afghanistan.

 The overarching goal of The Jim Moran Institute is to develop and serve tomorrow’s entrepreneurial leaders today.
 We believe we can accomplish this goal by leveraging three essential ingredients:

 - Florida State University’s position (both geographic and intellectual).

 - Critical mass of faculty and business leaders committed to building future entrepreneurial leaders.

-The guiding vision of the center, and one which distinguishes it from entrepreneurship initiatives at most universities, consists of three core ideas: a commitment to serve the community, a focus on experiential learning in the classroom, and a strong, interdisciplinary research foundation.
-This vision is articulated in a set of more concrete objectives that will inform the center’s activities in the areas of outreach, education, and research.
+The guiding vision of the center, which distinguishes it from entrepreneurship initiatives at most universities, consists of three core ideas: a commitment to serve the community, a focus on experiential learning in the classroom and a strong, interdisciplinary research foundation.
+This vision is articulated in a set of more concrete objectives that will inform the center’s activities in the areas of outreach, education and research.